Maurice Benyovszky: Legacy

 Much of what Benyovszky claimed to have done in Poland, Kamchatka, Japan, Formosa, and Madagascar is questionable at best, but in any case has left no lasting traces in the history of war, exploration, or colonialism.
 His legacy resides largely in his autobiography (Memoirs and Travels of Mauritius Augustus Count de Benyowsky), which was published in two volumes in 1790 by friends of Magellan, who was by then, as a result of the failed Malagasy venture, in serious financial difficulties.
 Even at the time of the first publication of the book, it was met with significant scepticism by reviewers.
 Despite this criticism, it was a great publishing success, and has since been translated into several languages; (German 1790, 1791, 1796, 1797; Dutch 1791; French 1791; Swedish 1791; Polish 1797; Slovak 1808; and Hungarian 1888).

 The Kamchatkan portion of Memoirs was adapted into a number of successful plays and operas (plays by Kotzebue 1792 and Vulpius 1794 and Operas by Boieldieu 1800 and Doppler 1847) which were performed in suitable translation all over Europe and America.
 The Polish national bard Juliusz Słowacki published a poem about him in 1841.
-More recently, films and television series have been made – a Czechoslovak-Hungarian television series in 1975 (Vivát Benyovszky!, director: Igor Ciel), "Die unfreiwilligen Reisen des Moritz August Benjowski“ (a television series in four episodes, director: Helmut Pigge, aired by the West German ZDF in 1975), a documentary for Hungarian TV in 2009 (Benyovszky Móric és a malgasok földje, director: Zsolt Cseke), and a Hungarian film Benyovszky, the Rebel Count of 2012 (director Irina Stanciulescu).
+Since 1970, films and television series have been made – a Czechoslovak-Hungarian television series in 1975 (Vivát Benyovszky!, director: Igor Ciel), "Die unfreiwilligen Reisen des Moritz August Benjowski“ (a television series in four episodes, director: Helmut Pigge, aired by the West German ZDF in 1975), a documentary for Hungarian TV in 2009 (Benyovszky Móric és a malgasok földje, director: Zsolt Cseke), and a Hungarian film Benyovszky, the Rebel Count of 2012 (director Irina Stanciulescu).

 In Hungary, Slovakia and Poland he is still celebrated as a significant national hero.
 A Hungarian-Malagasy Friendship organisation promotes the links between Benyovszky and Madagascar, arranges conferences and other meetings, and maintains a website dedicated to the celebration of Benyovszky's life.
 The Polish writer Arkady Fiedler visited Madagascar in 1937, spent several months in the town of Ambinanitelo and later wrote a popular travel book describing his experiences.
 In it, he gives a romanticised version of Benyovszky's career.
 The Hungarian writer Miklós Rónaszegi also wrote a book about him in 1955, titled The Great Game (A Nagy Játszma).

 Fiedler appears to have made an effort to find out if Benyovszky was still remembered by the island's people – with mixed results.
 In fact his name did survive in Madagascar – in recent years, a street in the island capital Antananarivo was renamed 'Lalana Benyowski'.

-Slovaks reportedly tore down his memorial in Madagascar built by Hungarians and replaced it with their own, aiming to Slovakize the character.
+The Hungarian writer Mór Jókai played an important role in popularizing Benyovszky in Hungary through his four-volume work, published between 1888 and 1891.
+The first two volumes consist of a literary biography of Benyovszky, while the final two contain Jókai's Hungarian translation of Benyovszky's memoirs, based on the English edition.